 A QUICK INTRODUCTION TO IGMP

-Within a LAN, hosts use IGMP, or the Internet Group Membership Protocol, to indicate that they want to receive multicast traffic being sent to a particular group.
-Notice that the M stands for Membership, not Message.
+Within a LAN, hosts use IGMP, or the Internet Group Management Protocol, to indicate that they want to receive multicast traffic being sent to a particular group.
+Notice that the M stands for Management, not Message.
 Don’t confuse it with ICMP!

 IGMP is the protocol that hosts use to talk with their default gateway.
 In future posts when we come to configure IGMP we’ll see that there’s three versions of this protocol, each giving you more control and more options.